DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 When a character speaks, their name will be ALL CAPS and CENTERED in the middle of the page, which screenwriting software should do for you automatically.

 If not, a word processor can center character names relatively easily, but the dialogue is a bit trickier.

 A character’s dialogue reads below the Character’s name, also centered but within a wider margin.

 It’s easiest to visualize in the context of a scene, and since I’m assuming you already have a screenplay software you plan to use or will be buying or downloading one after this article, I’ll go ahead and show you what it looks like in context:

 Example of a Scene in Action

 Here’s an example scene I wrote introducing the above rules, along with a few more.
-(Quick note – when I introduce a new term, in action lines or in dialogue, it will be in bold):
+(Quick note – when I introduce a new term, in action lines or dialogue, it will be in bold):

-If you spend a lot of page count describing what viewers won’t be able to see, you will write something drastically longer than what the final product will actually be.
+If you spend a lot of page count describing what viewers won’t be able to see, you will write something drastically longer than what the final product will be.